fromSA/HTM-haskell/notes.md

 - How is the sense of time encoded into the htm?
 - Is it possible to generate a region that is created deterministicaly, that also maintains the distribution?
 This would make the creation of a region a pure function.
 - Can a cell be activated by mulitple segments?
+- punishing synapses: Eventually as we grow synpases, cell might end up connecting to all othercells.
+Should we prune dead synapses, and when should we prune?
+I.e. Should there be a fixed size of "potential synapses" for all segments at all times?

 # Notes:
 - The region had to be an IO, because of the random number generator in haskell.